OldManUmby/SRD.Wiki/index.md

 ![SRD.wiki logo](SRDwiki.logo.png)

 Welcome to the SRD Wiki.
-This site is dedicated to the Markdown conversion of various OGL roleplaying game rulesets.
+This site is dedicated to the Markdown conversion of various roleplaying game rulesets.
 All current Markdown SRDs are linked in the main menu; I will update them and add more as time permits.

 # REorganized.
 REpublished.
 REmastered!